 The course introduces the physical properties and engineering characteristics of cement-based materials with a special focus on concrete technology.
-Topics discussed in this course may include: Cement manufacturing, cement hydration and microstructure: Properties of fresh concrete: Chemical and mineral admixtures in concrete: Mechanical properties of concrete: Dimensional stability of cementbased materials: Special concretes: High performance concrete: Self-consolidating concrete; Fibre reinforced concrete: Liahtweight concrete: Polymer modified concrete: Spraved concrete (shotcrete).
+Topics discussed in this course may include: Cement manufacturing, cement hydration and microstructure; Properties of fresh concrete; Chemical and mineral admixtures in concrete; Mechanical properties of concrete; Dimensional stability of cementbased materials; Special concretes; High performance concrete; Self-consolidating concrete; Fibre reinforced concrete; Lightweight concrete; Polymer modified concrete; Sprayed concrete (shotcrete).

-CIV 508 - Durability, Monitoring, and Rehabilitation of Concrete Structures of concrete pavements.
+CIV 508 - Durability, Monitoring, and Rehabilitation of Concrete Structures

+Topics covered in this course may include: The properties of cement and concrete; Mechanisms of degradation of concrete structures; Damage identification; Repair materials and strategies; Repair and rehabilitation with composites; Monitoring and non-destructive evaluation of concrete structures; Service life prediction and analysis; Durability and repair of concrete pavements.
 Site visits will be conducted for the inspection and evaluation of existing damaged concrete structures in Abu Dhabi area.

-Topics covered in this course may include: The properties of cement and concrete; Mechanisms of degradation of concrete structures; Damage identification; Repair materials and strategies; Repair and rehabilitation with composites; Monitoring and non-destructive evaluation of concrete structures; Service life prediction and analysis; Durability and repair